deathsyn/iptables-osa/README.md

 Description
 ===========

 Sets up iptables to use a script to maintain firewall rules.
-However this cookbook may be deprecated or heavily modified in favor of the general firewall cookbook, see __Roadmap__.
+This cookbook is a fork of the Opscode Cookbook iptables.
+It has been forked in order to better serve my needs and chain concepts.

 Roadmap
 -------

-* [COOK-652] - create a firewall cookbook
-* [COOK-688] - create iptables providers for all resources
+* Modify to match my host needs, and be able to dynamically build rules from data bags

 Requirements
 ============